 Instead of thousands of alerts, you see actionable cases.
 With an autonomous SIEM like Cybraics, you even receive guided remediation and case orchestration to resolve prioritized threats quickly.
 Our autonomous SIEM offers a 96% automated case creation rate, and our expert security operations center (SOC) team covers the rest.

 An Autonomous SIEM Breaks Through Silos in Your Existing Tech Stack.

 Because IT teams are so inundated with alerts across dozens of different threat detection tools, 31% of security alerts go uninvestigated due to sheer volume and alert fatigue.

 The right SIEM can eliminate redundant tools and bridge the gaps between your existing tools.

 Cybraics’ nLighten Autonomous SIEM enhances over 80 leading security products like Palo Alto, CrowdStrike, Carbon Black, SentinelOne, and more — while automatically detecting threats otherwise missed by security tools.

 An Autonomous SIEM Reduces Your Cyber-related Costs.

 There are quite a few ways an autonomous SIEM can improve your cybersecurity ROI.
 An automated threat detection and case creation solution simplifies your operations by replacing existing tools and cutting down on technical expenses.
-Advanced Behavior Tracing also reduces storage needs and costs while retaining the historical context and cross-product log/alert correlation needed for proper identification.
+Persistent Behavior Tracing also reduces storage needs and costs while retaining the historical context and cross-product log/alert correlation needed for proper identification.